graalvm/workshops/native-image/micronaut-webserver/README.md

 ```
 RUN ./mvnw dependency:build-classpath -Dmdep.outputFile=cp.txt
 ```
-Then, Docker runs `jlink` to create a custom runtime in the specified output directory _jlink-jre_, by using the output of the `jdeps` commnand to obtain the required modules for this Micronaut application:
+Then, runs `jlink` to create a custom runtime in the specified output directory _jlink-jre_, by using the output of the `jdeps` command to obtain the required modules for this Micronaut application:
 ```bash
 RUN CP=$(cat cp.txt) && \
     MODULES=$(jdeps --ignore-missing-deps -q --recursive --multi-release 24 --print-module-deps --class-path "$CP" target/webserver-0.1.jar) && \